 Aflac Medicare Supplement Review

-After evaluating Aflac and their Medicare Supplement offerings, we have found that their customer service is highly responsive, their claims process is efficient, and their premiums are, on average, more affordable by 7% compared to their competitors.
+After evaluating Aflac and its Medicare Supplement offerings, we have found that its customer service is highly responsive, its claims process is efficient, and its premiums are, on average, more affordable by up to 5% (on average) compared to its competitors.

 In addition, policyholders have expressed satisfaction with optional dental and vision coverage (available for an additional premium) and household premium discounts for eligible individuals.